whitelabneuro/pipelines-and-protocols/pipelines/rnaseq/nfcore-rnaseq-processing/docs/repo_philosophy.md

 - `sample_metadata.csv`
 - `run_metadata.yaml`

-These files are derived from the repo templates and adjusted for the project being run.
+These files are derived from the repo templates and reference defaults, then adjusted for the project being run.

 ## How a new user should start

 A new user should:

 1. read the onboarding docs in `docs/`
-2. copy the required files from `templates/`
+2. copy the required project files from `templates/` and `configs/`
 3. create a new project directory on CREATE
-4. edit the copied template files for the new project
+4. edit the copied project-facing files for the new project
 5. use `examples/` only as reference material

 A new user should **not** begin by editing files directly inside `examples/`.

 ## Role of templates

-The `templates/` directory is the main entry point for a new project.
+The `templates/` directory is the main entry point for user-editable project files in a new project.

 Templates are intended to be: